thomaslantern/thomaslantern/README.md

 ### Hi there! 👋

-My name's Thomas, and I like to code.
+I'm Thomas, and I like to code.
 I love programming, computers, and learning about both.

 - 🔭 I’m currently working on ...
   - Contributing to various freelance projects involving AI (prompt engineering, task review, etc.)